go101/go101/pages/generics/666-generic-instantiations-and-type-argument-inferences.md

 ## Type argument inferences don't work for generic type instantiations

-Currrently (Go 1.18), inferring type arguments of instantiated types from value literals is not supported.
+Currently (Go 1.18), inferring type arguments of instantiated types from value literals is not supported.
 That means the type argument list in a generic type instantiation must be always in full forms.

 For example, in the following code snippet, the declaration line for variable `y` is invalid, even if it is possible to infer the type argument as `int16`.